x0root/24Solver/README.md

 A simple program that finds all possible ways to make **24** from 4 digits (1–9) using the basic operators: `+ - * /`.
 All results are filtered to show only unique valid solutions.

+## Notice
+While the solver removes obvious duplicates, some results may look similar due to different parenthesis placements or equivalent math expressions.

 ## Run the Program

 1. Make sure [Go](https://go.dev/dl/) is installed.